 Luteinizing hormone (LH), a glycoprotein hormone produced by the anterior pituitary, is essential for reproduction in both men and women.

 In women, controlled by a negative feedback loop involving several ovarian hormones, gonadotropin-releasing hormone (GnRH) is secreted in pulses from the hypothalamus, which stimulates LH production from the pituitary gland.
 In a normal menstrual cycle, a surge of LH production lasting around 48 hours occurs at the end of the follicular phase.
 This sudden burst of LH causes luteinization of the ovarian follicles and triggers ovulation.

-In men, LH acts on the Leydig cells of the testes to stimulate production of testosterone, which is necessary for sexual function as well as spermatogenesis.
-LH levels are useful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
-High LH levels are seen in polycystic ovarian syndrome, and in precocious puberty levels are similar to those seen in reproductive age individuals instead of the lower levels normally seen in children.
+In men, LH acts on the Leydig cells of the testes to stimulate the production of testosterone, which is necessary for sexual function and spermatogenesis.
+LH levels are helpful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women, LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
+High LH levels are seen in polycystic ovarian syndrome and in precocious puberty; levels are similar to those seen in reproductive-age individuals instead of the lower levels normally seen in children.

-LH levels can also be used in the diagnosis of pathologies of the hypothalamus or pituitary.
-As women enter menopause, LH levels rise as ovarian hormone production declines, reducing the negative feedback effect on GnRH production.
-LH testing can help evaluate a woman’s menopausal status.
+LH levels can also be used in diagnosing pathologies of the hypothalamus or pituitary.
+As women enter menopause, LH levels rise as ovarian hormone production declines, reducing the negative feedback on GnRH production.
+LH testing can help evaluate a woman's menopausal status.
 Ranges for blood spot LH in premenopausal women (luteal phase) are 0.5—12.8 U/ L, in premenopausal women (follicular phase) 1.6—9.3 U/L, in postmenopausal women 15—64 U/L, and in men 1.0—8.4 U/L

 How to Use